adelberhan/recipe_book/README.md

-# MY FINAL PROJECT: 🥘 Book Application
+# MY FINAL PROJECT: 🥘 Recipe Book

 This is a Flask-based web application that allows users to register, login, and manage their recipe collection.
 The new feature implemented is a complete user authentication system with session management and localStorage integration for persistent client-side state, along with a robust recipe management system.